-(Revised 8/2017)
+(Revised10/2020)

 The loss of a family member may require time away from MTSA.
-The family is defined as spouse/partner, son, daughter, mother, father, mother-in-law, father-in-law, sister, brother, sister-in-law, brother-in-law, grandparent, grandparent-in-law, or grandchild.
+The family is defined as spouse/partner, son, daughter, mother, father, mother-in-law, father-in-law, sister, brother, sister-in-law, brother-in-law, son-in-law, daughter-in-law, grandparent, grandparent-in-law, or grandchild.
 This policy would also include step-parent, step-sibling and step-child.

 If there is a death in the family, students may take up to three (3) consecutive days off as leave.
-For students in a program with a clinical component, this leave may be taken without withdrawing time from the bank of personal emergency time and vacation days.
+For students in a program with a clinical component, this leave may be taken without withdrawing time from the bank of emergency time and vacation days.